thingsdb/python-thingsdb/README.md

 ### on_delete(self) -> None:
 Called when the room is removed from ThingsDB.

+### on_emit(self, event: str, *args) -> None:
+Called when no event handler is configured for the event.
+By default, the `on_emit` will display a "debug" log message when called to show that no handler for the event is found.

 ## Room Properties

 The following properties are available on a room instance.
 Note that some properties